 Loan Program Guidelines

-The GTIB is currently accepting loan applications.
-Awards will be made to approved Applicants, subject to funding availability.
+The application window for the current round of GTIB loans will be January 17 to March 17, 2017.
 Funds are limited so the GTIB strongly encourages the timely submittal of complete applications after the opening date.
 Applications will be reviewed in the order that they are received.
 In addition to funding availability, selection criteria will be established that will guide award recommendations.
 The criteria will guide project award recommendations based on the transportation benefit and economic value that the proposed project brings to local communities and/or the State.
 Awards may be for full or partial funding of requested amounts.

 The objectives in administering the Georgia Transportation Infrastructure Bank shall be to: